How to create a custom event API call

 }

-Now that we’ve set up our data variable, we can access the password_reset_url via Twig
+Now that we’ve set up our data variable, we can access the password_reset_url via templating syntax:

 Pasting this snippet directly into the email will display a raw password reset link.
-Use the hyperlink function in the email builder or a custom HTML block to hyperlink the URL.
+Use the hyperlink function in the email builder, a button, or a custom HTML block to hyperlink the URL.

 Additional Resources